Portfolio Construction

 Demand: Positive

-Municipals saw positive inflows through December with an average of $540 million each week.
-There was strong investment grade muni inflows, while high yield saw outflows over the month.
-Inflows were trending towards short-term and intermediate-term munis, with outflows at the long-term portion of the yield curve.
+Municipals saw strong inflows through March, with an average of $810 million each week.
+Munis saw its first outflow week at the end of the month, breaking its 18-week streak of positive inflows.
+There were strong investment grade muni inflows, while high yield saw outflows over the month.
+Inflows were trending towards intermediate-term and long-term munis.

-Muni fund flows totaled $3 billion for December.
-2025 fund flows totaled $51 billion ($17 billion mutual funds and $34 billion ETFs).
+Muni fund flows totaled $3.8 billion for March.
+First quarter fund flows totaled $26 billion ($15 billion mutual funds and $11 billion ETFs).
 Investment grade quality munis saw strong flows at the intermediate and long-end of the curve.

-BBB spreads remained flat over the month, ending at 105 bps, while high yield muni spreads tightened 7 bps to close the year at 199 bps.
-For the fourth quarter, BBB and high yield spreads tightened by 1 bp and 3 bps, respectively.
+BBB spreads and high yield muni spreads both tightened 9 bps and 20 bps, respectively, ending March at 100 bps and 189 bps.
+For the first quarter, BBB and high yield spreads tightened by 5 bps and 10 bps, respectively.

 Author(s)